 - Setups are more complicated.
 You should learn to do it yourself, but taking your guitars to a tech for a tune-up once a year isn’t a bad idea either.

 Advice from Framus on Floyd Rose Setup

 To figure out whether or not you need a guitar equipped with a Floyd Rose Tremolo System you need to decide whether the benefits outweigh the hassles.
-Does the ability to perform massive dive bombs and wild guitar tricks, or does simply the peace of mind knowing you instrument will stay in tune, outweigh the time and patience required to keep the bridge in good working order?
-For many players the answer is a resounding Yes!
+Does the ability to perform massive dive bombs and wild guitar tricks, or does simply the peace of mind knowing your instrument will stay in tune, outweigh the time and patience required to keep the bridge in good working order?
+For many players, the answer is a resounding Yes!

 Maybe wild whammy bar work is an important part of the kind of music you are into, but that doesn’t mean you have to follow the crowd.
-In fact, for beginners I usually recommend sticking with a hard-tail bridge.
+In fact, for beginners, I usually recommend sticking with a hard-tail bridge.
 Learning guitar is hard enough without having to figure out why a tremolo bridge isn’t cooperating.